BenFictional/dmd-300-sp20/writing-project.md

 # Writing project

-Locate two to five artists, designers, or influential art or design studios that are related to your interests in some way.
+**Analyze two to five artists, designers, or influential art or design studios** that are related to your interests in some way.
 Locate journal articles, interviews, book chapters, etc., to aid in your research.
+Some potential resources are listed below; you are encouraged too look for new, obscure, historical, or otherwise thought-provoking creators—not just mainstream pop culture.

 **Writing prompts:**

-The following are not required 'sections,' rather they are prompts to help you focus your writing and research.
+The following are not required 'sections,' rather they are suggested prompts to help you focus your writing and research.
+Please do not number your essay with these sections; follow whatever path of inquiry seems interesting to you.

 1. Summarize their work, their legacy and their impact on a particular art or design field.
 2. Can you identify central themes, patterns, or behaviors in their work or habits?